Exact Phase Transitions for Stochastic Block Models and Reconstruction on Trees: Proof overview

 \subsection{Coupling SBM to multiple broadcast processes}

-We prove Theorem~\ref{thm:SBM} by establishing that nonreconstruction on the tree implies nonreconstruction on the corresponding stochastic block model. \begin{thm} If there is nonreconstruction on the Poisson(d) Galton-Watson tree for the $q$-state symmetric channel with second eigenvalue $\lambda$ then the detection is information theoretically impossible on the stochastic block model $\GG(n,q,\frac{a}{n},\frac{b}{n})$ for $(a,b)$ corresponding to $(d,\la)$ by equation~\eqref{eq:ab.dlambda}. \end{thm}
+We prove Theorem~\ref{thm:SBM} by establishing that nonreconstruction on the tree implies nonreconstruction on the corresponding stochastic block model. \begin{thm} If there is nonreconstruction on the Poisson(d) Galton-Watson tree for the broadcast process with second eigenvalue $\lambda$ then detection is information theoretically impossible on the stochastic block model $\GG(n,q,\frac{a}{n},\frac{b}{n})$ for $(a,b)$ corresponding to $(d,\la)$ by equation~\eqref{eq:ab.dlambda}. \end{thm}

-Results of~\cite{MoNeSl:15} proved the analogue of Theorem~\ref{t:nonrecon.to.sbm} in the case of the symmetric 2-state SBM.
-It showed that conditional the distribution of spins in the neighbourhood of $u$, the conditional on all the spins in the rest of the graph, is asymptotically close to the broadcast model on the neighbourhood, conditional on the values on the boundary of the neighbourhood.
-This is more subtle than it looks at first, as to establish it, one has to account for the information contained in the absence of edges from the neighbourhood to the remainder of the graph.
+Results of~\cite{MoNeSl:15} proved the analogue of Theorem~\ref{t:nonrecon.to.sbm} in the case of the symmetric 2-state SBM by establishing an approximate Markov random field property.
+Namely, given the observed graph, the conditional distribution of a neighborhood of $u$, conditional on all the spins outside the neighborhood of $u$, is approximately the same if we only condition on the spins on the boundary of the neighborhood of $u$.
+This is more subtle than it looks at first, as to establish it, one has to account for the information contained in the absence of edges from the neighborhood to the remainder of the graph.
 In Section~\ref{s:coupling} we present a new approach to prove Theorem~\ref{t:nonrecon.to.sbm} for the general stochastic block model $\mathcal{G}(n,q,\frac{a}{n},\frac{b}{n})$.

 The connection between these two notions of nonreconstruction follows from the fact that the local weak limit of the SBM and its spins is the Poisson(d) Galton-Watson tree with the symmetric channel broadcast model.
-This means that we can couple the local neighbourhood of a vertex in the SBM with Galton-Watson tree including the spins.
-In fact we show that we can simultaneously couple the neighbourhoods of $n^{1/5}$ randomly chosen vertices $u_i$ at a time.
+This means that we can couple the local neighborhood of a vertex in the SBM with Galton-Watson tree including the spins.
+In fact we show that we can simultaneously couple the neighborhoods of $\lfloor n^{1/5}\rfloor$ randomly chosen vertices $u_i$ at a time.

-We show that asymptotically the Maximum a Posteriori (MAP) estimator cannot correctly assign vertices with rate greater than $\frac1{q}$ asymptotically.